Nirmal0214/SAS-Workings/README.md

 - **Statistical Summary**: Provides a statistical summary of temperature and rain variables using `PROC MEANS`.
 - **Additional Plot**: Creates a histogram with a density overlay for wind speed to explore its distribution.

-## Contributing

-Contributions to enhance the project are welcomed.
-Please fork the repository and submit a pull request with your improvements.
-Make sure your changes are well-documented and include appropriate tests or examples.

 ## Contact
 - **Email**: [nirmalkumar0214@gmail.com](nirmalkumar0214@gmail.com)